baselime/docs/sending-data/opentelemetry/aws-lambda/node.js.md

     Tags:
        "baselime:tracing": "true"
 ```
 +++

+That's all you are all set with OpenTelemetry on Node.js AWS Lambda functions.

 !!!
 OpenTelemetry automatic instrumentation is available only once you have connected your AWS Account to Baselime.
 Adding the tag to AWS Lambda functions in an AWS Account not connected to Baselime will not have any effect.